 When someone asks you about your food – you can smile nicely and say “I eat raw foods because they make me look and feel my best and I’ve never felt better”... and leave it at that!
 (Until they ask a positive question afterwards, at which point...)

-You can offer to lend them a book or point them to a web site that you love – let the book or internet do the talking, so the pressure is off both of you
+You can offer to lend them a book (Raw Food Made Simple is perfect here) or point them to a web site that you love.
+Let the book or internet do the talking, so the pressure is off both of you.

-Share with them your personal story, bringing in the more vulnerable and human side of yourself and your journey – sometimes people feel intimidated or “less than” around people on raw foods which is why they can act defensively or even aggressively.
-If you show your human-ness right up front this is less likely to happen.
-(NB: Human-ness is not to be replaced by “lack of confidence”!!)
+Share your personal story with them, bringing in the more vulnerable and human side of yourself and your journey – sometimes people feel intimidated or “less than” around people eating raw foods which is why they can act defensively or even aggressively.
+If you show your human-ness right up front this is far less likely to happen.
+(NB: Human-ness is not to be replaced by “lack of confidence”!)

-Verbally share a quick, easy and delicious recipe that you love and you know other people will love – something involving ice-cream, chocolate or pizza is usually a recipe for success in these kinds of situations.
-Most new people are not going to be turned on by the idea of a green smoothie!
-You have to meet people where they’re at and what they love NOW.
+Verbally share a quick, easy and delicious recipe that you love and you know other people will love – something involving ice-cream, chocolate or pizza is usually a recipe for total success in these kinds of situations.
+Most new people, unless they’re health conscious, are not going to be turned on by the idea of a green smoothie right off the bat.
+You have to meet people where they’re at and what they love TODAY.